JacobChrist/YouTube-Caption/README.md

 # YouTube-Caption
 YoutTube Caption API Python example converted to Python 3

-Successfull attempted at extracting closed caption information from Siraj Raval's ML videos.
+Successful attempted at extracting closed caption information from Siraj Raval's ML videos.
-The ulitmat goal of this exctraction is to make a Sirajbot so that we can all have our own personal Siraj.
+The ultimate goal of this extraction is to make a Sirajbot so that we can all have our own personal Siraj.

 Usage examples: